- Is it possible to conduct commercial horse slaughter in a humane manner?

 The answer is not to return to subjecting our horses to abuse and unacceptable conditions at plants in the U.S. but to ban both horse slaughter and the export of horses for slaughter altogether and to provide our horses with decent lives and, when necessary, humane deaths.

+Yes.
+Subsidizing horse slaughter cruelty will divert precious financial resources away from American products and food safety.
 It makes no sense for the federal government to spend millions of taxpayer dollars to oversee new horse slaughter plants.
 At a time when Congress is focused on fiscal responsibility and the budget of the USDA’s Food Safety Inspection Service is already stretched thin, the USDA should not extend funding for a new program to slaughter horses—a practice that 80 percent of Americans oppose.

+No. U.S. horsemeat is dangerous to humans because of the unregulated administration of numerous toxic substances to horses before slaughter.
 In the U.S., horses are raised and treated as companion animals, not as food-producing animals.
 Unlike animals raised for food, the vast majority of horses sent to slaughter will have ingested, or been treated or injected with, multiple chemical substances that are known to be dangerous to humans, untested on humans or specifically prohibited for use in animals raised for human consumption.
 Horses are gathered from random sources at various stages in their life, and there is no system in the U.S. to track medications and veterinary treatments given to horses to ensure that their meat is safe for human consumption.
 Due to concerns about the health threats of drug-laced horsemeat, the European Union (EU), a primary importer of North American horsemeat, suspended horsemeat imports from Mexico—where 87 percent of horses slaughtered for export to the EU are of U.S. origin.
 EU authorities made the decision after a series of scathing audits that exposed a plethora of problems, including the lack of traceability of American horses and horrific suffering on U.S. soil and in Mexico.

+No. The USDA has no system in place to track horses’ lifetime medical histories, and the reputation of the entire U.S. meat industry is at risk.
 Testing random samples of horsemeat overlooks the fact that every single horse has a unique, unknown past.
 Unlike animals raised for food, horses do not spend their lives being prepared for the food chain.
 Every horse is a pet, riding companion, race horse, show pony or work partner.
 Each may be a single patient to any number of vets, transferred by any number of owners, and has a unique life story.
 Relying on random-sample testing of horsemeat is inadequate and dangerous.